robert-hardy/statistical_inference/PITCHME.md

 > Prior + Model + Data -> Posterior

-B uses Bayes's theorem for the update process.

 ---

 Coming next, a picture inspired by the Puga, Kryzwinski and Altman paper